MCQ: Elements of Double entry Book Keeping – Complete Guide for JKSSB & Competitive Exams

 Answer: (b)

-Explanation: The principle of double entry states that each transaction has equal and opposite effects on at least two accounts, maintaining the accounting equation.
+Explanation: The core principle of double entry states that each transaction has equal and opposite effects on at least two accounts.
+This maintains the integrity of the accounting equation.

 Q2.
 Which of the following represents the basic accounting equation?